 Specific risks of canine exposure surgery:

-Alternatively, When a gold chain is glued onto the impacted tooth the surgeon will usually stitch the chain to the gum to keep it out of the way.
-Sometimes the black stitch can become detached from the chain before your appointment and the chain hangs down in your mouth.
+Alternatively, When a gold chain is glued onto the impacted tooth, the surgeon will usually stitch the chain to the gum to keep it out of the way.
+Sometimes the black stitch can become detached from the chain before your appointment, and the chain hangs down in your mouth.
 There is no reason to panic as the chain has not come off the tooth.
-All that we would do is cut the chain a little shorter so that it does not flap around as much.
-Providing that the chain is not hurting you this can wait until your review appointment which is 2-3 weeks after you have had the gold chain or Glass ionomer cement block placed.
+We would cut the chain a little shorter so that it does not flap around as much.
+Providing that the chain is not hurting you, this can wait until your review appointment, which is 2-3 weeks after you have had the gold chain or Glass ionomer cement block placed.
 You are not likely to swallow the gold chain as it is glued to the tooth.

-Yes, other teeth can get impacted, particularly the lower second molars or premolars and sometimes the incisors.
+Other teeth can get impacted, particularly the lower second molars or premolars and sometimes the incisors.
 These can also be uncovered in a similar way and treatment carried out as the impacted canines.
-Dr. Belur would be happy to discuss treatment options for all the different variations of impacted teeth.
+Dr Belur would be happy to discuss treatment options for all the different variations of impacted teeth.